lucas-diedrich/snakemake-learning/README.md

 Snakemake is a python-based workflow manager that is supposed to make your life easier when analysing large datasets.
 It **enforces reproducibility** and **enables scalability**.

 In this tutorial, we will
-1. read in a dataset
+1. read in a dataset (here: a small image)
-2. process it with a simple function
+2. process it with a simple function (here: apply different image transformations to it)
-3. generate a plot as output
+3. generate a plot as output (here: histograms of pixel intensities)
-4. generate a report.
+4. generate a snakemake report.

 ## Installation